rupesh-cod/developer-onboarding/README.md

 By leveraging AI-driven insights, the platform ensures an efficient, engaging, and adaptive onboarding experience for early-career developers.

 Features:
-Secure authentication with bcrypt
+Secure authentication with bcrypt,
-Onboarding to track user skills
+Onboarding to track user skills,
-GitHub integration for skill analysis
+GitHub integration for skill analysis,
 Networkx-based recommendations